 For December 2020, the group fee rate was 0.10%.
-The individual fund fee rate is 0.20%.
+The individual fund fee rate is 0.45%.

-The total management fee for the fiscal year ended December 31, 2020, was 0.30% of the fund's average net assets.
+The total management fee for the fiscal year ended December 31, 2020, was 0.55% of the fund's average net assets.
 Because the fund's management fee rate may fluctuate, the fund's management fee may be higher or lower in the future.

 The Adviser pays FMR UK, FMR H.K., and FMR Japan for providing sub-advisory services.
+The Adviser pays FIA for providing sub-advisory services, and FIA in turn pays FIA(UK).
+FIA in turn pays FIJ for providing sub-advisory services.